nspiller/template_data_pipelines/README.md

 because notebooks should not be included in version control.
 It is the users responsibility to make sure that the changes in the `.ipynb` files are reflected in the `.py` file before comits or merges.

-Note that in case you are not using VSCode, which only requires `ipykernel`, you may need to run `conda install jupyter` to work with Jupyter notebooks.
+Note that in case you are not using VSCode, which can run notebooks using only the `ipykernel` module, you will have to install `conda install jupyter in your environment to work with Jupyter notebooks.